filakhtov/gentoo-use-docs/dev-libs/gmp.md

 This flag should normally be enabled as it provides a performance boost.

+### cpudetection
+Pass the `--enable-fat` option to the configure script.
+Build a “fat binary” build on x86/amd64 platform, where optimized low level subroutines are chosen at runtime according to the CPU detected.
+This means more code, but gives good performance on all x86 chips (This option might become available for more architectures in the future).

+Disabling this flag will result in "generic" unoptimized `x86_64-pc-linux-gnu` build, which is suitable for binary packaging, but is less performant.

 ### cxx
 Pass the `--enable-cxx` option to the configure script.
 Build and install a `libgmpxx` library and a `gmpxx.h` header.
 Enable a C++ support: provide classes, input/output and string conversion operators, etc.